Wedding Officiant Frequently Asked Questions

 How long does the “typical” wedding ceremony last?

-Kidding aside, the idea is for your guests to remember your ceremony for how beautiful, intimate and elegant it was…and not for how long it lasted!
+Kidding aside, the idea is for your guests to remember your ceremony for how interesting, beautiful, intimate and elegant it was…and not for how long it lasted!

 Can you purchase our Marriage License for us?
 If not, how and when do we pick it up?